 - How to Design Your Website For Conversion Rate Optimization

-In today’s digital era, a retailer or business owner may use multi-channels when marketing a product or service.
-A product or service is considered properly marketed when there is a contact interaction from customers and an increased brand reach.
+Most businesses in this day and age use multi-channels when marketing a product or service.
+A product or service is considered properly marketed when there is constant interaction from consumers and an increased brand reach.

-The question is – are you using the communication channels preferred by your customers?
-Being on top of the game means knowing who your customers are, where they are and how they can be reached.
+The question is – Are you using the channels preferred by your prospects and leads?
+Knowing your target market is one thing; another is knowing where they are and how they can be reached.
 In a study by Experian Marketing Services, customers have their own channel preferences.

 The study further stated: